 Step 1.
 Press "Windows + E" at the same time to open Windows File Explorer.

 Step 2.
-Find the folders you want to move, right click the folder and select Copy or Cut from the extended menu, or you can press Ctrl + C (Copy) or Ctrl + X (Cut) keys.
+To move folders, select the folders you want to move, right-click on the folder and choose Copy or Cut from the menu, or press Ctrl + C (Copy) or Ctrl + X (Cut) keys.

 Step 3.
+To move a drive to a new location, first, right-click on the drive you want to move and select "Cut" (or press Ctrl + X).
 Then, find a different drive you want to choose as the new location, and right click blank space and select Paste, or you can press Ctrl + V to move it.

 Step 1.
 Click "This PC" or "My computer" to open File Explorer.